MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 'Space Assault' is a planned reboot and reimagining of the classic 1978 arcade game 'Space Invaders'.
 This reboot will add a numerous new features into the game while retaining the original concept and goals of the game, which is to destroy the enemy ships before they land.
 The features that will be added to the game are the idea of power-ups that the player can pick up that will change the behaviour of his ship (e.g. new weapons, faster movement, defence repairing).
 The most promenent feature that will be added is the introduction of PvP muliplayer in which one player takes on the role of defence and another player take on the role of the attackers, sending in more ships using points that they accumulate by destroying the defenders blockades and shields.

 ##### Technology Considerations
+The technology required to complete this project has already been aquired.
+This includes high speed internet access that is already availible at the college campus and my home internet package that

 ## 2.0 Research